-- Public sector organizations, such as Crown corporations and agencies, hospitals, and health authorities - Federal and provincial departments/ministries - Employers - Individuals seeking funding for personal skills training - Skills training providers - Organizations with unmet obligations for previously funded CWRG projects - Organizations shown to have a conflict of interest (refer to Appendix B)
+- Public sector organizations, such as Crown corporations and agencies, hospitals, and health authorities - Federal and provincial departments/ministries - Employers - Organizations with unmet obligations for previously funded CWRG projects - Organizations shown to have a conflict of interest (refer to Appendix B)

-\An organization incorporated as a not-for-profit corporation or society formed under an Act of Canada or the Province of British Columbia and in good standing under the relevant Act.
+^{}An organization incorporated as a not-for-profit corporation or society formed under an Act of Canada or the Province of British Columbia and in good standing under the relevant Act.
 A local non-profit organization has been established and has been providing services to the community for a minimum of one year and its mission closely aligns with the proposed training.